 Don't copy-and-paste test code.

-Instead of repeating the same steps in multiple tests, create reusable modules.
+As the modularization section above mentioned, instead of repeating the same steps in multiple tests, create reusable modules.
 For example, you should only have one module that launches your application.
 Reuse that module in your other test cases.
-Then, if the process to launch the application changes, you will only need to update that one module.
+Then, if the process to launch the application changes, you will only need to update that single module.
 With Ranorex Studio’s support for keyword-driven testing, local and global parameters, and conditional test execution, you can easily build sophisticated test cases from your individual test modules.

 Separate test steps from test data.